libocca/occa/examples/c/03_inline_okl/README.md

-### Example: Using the Background Device
+### Example: Inlined Kernels

-This example shows how to avoid passing an `occa::device` object around by using the _background device_.
+We give an example with inline OKL code

 ### Compiling the Example